Nixtla/statsforecast/experiments/amazon_forecast/README.md

 Amazon Forecast:

 * achieved 1.617 in error (measured in wRMSSE, the official evaluation metric used in the competition),
-* took 4.1 hours to run
+* took 4.1 hours to run,
-* and cost 1,404 USD.
+* and cost 803.53 USD.

 Statsforecast with a simple ensemble of statistical methods trained on a `c5d.24xlarge` EC2 instance:
 * achieved 0.669 in error (wRMSSE),
-* took 14.5 minutes to run
+* took 14.5 minutes to run,
 * and cost only 1.2 USD.

 For this data set, we show therefore that:

-* Amazon Forecast is 60% less accurate and 1,100 times more expensive than running an open-source alternative in a simple cloud server.
+* Amazon Forecast is 60% less accurate and 669 times more expensive than running an open-source alternative in a simple cloud server.
 * Machine Learning methods are outperformed by classical methods in terms of speed, accuracy and cost.

 Although using StatsForecast requires some basic knowledge of Python and cloud computing, the results are simply better for this dataset.